stefanthoss/stefandroid-blog/_posts/2025-04-16-install-nvidia-drivers-arm64.md

 There are generally 3 different ways to install Nvidia drivers:

-1) Nvidia Apt repository: Provides the latest version but does not support ARM64
+1. Nvidia Apt repository: Provides the latest version but does not support ARM64
-2) Nvidia `.run` driver: Provides the latest version but it's a binary that needs to be downloaded, so it's difficult to keep up-to-date
+2. Nvidia `.run` driver: Provides the latest version but it's a binary that needs to be downloaded, so it's difficult to keep up-to-date
-3) Debian repository: Doesn't provide the latest version but it's easy to keep up-to-date with `apt`
+3. Debian repository: Doesn't provide the latest version but it's easy to keep up-to-date with `apt`

+In addition, I also want to install the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) which is necessary to build and run GPU accelerated Docker containers.
+Luckily, the official Nvidia repository for the container toolkit supports ARM64.

 The following playbook shows how Nvidia drivers can be installed via Ansible on an ARM64 or x64 machine running Debian by using the Nvidia drivers from the Debian repository (option 3) and the container toolkit from the Nvidia repositories: